Peanut Butter and Jelly Sandwich (1 Sandwich)

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread to slow down the digestion process.
+Opt for whole grain or multi-grain bread instead of white bread.
+These options are higher in fiber, which can help slow down the absorption of sugars.

 Use Natural Peanut Butter

-Select natural peanut butter that doesn't have added sugars or hydrogenated oils.
+Select a natural peanut butter that contains no added sugars or hydrogenated oils.
+The natural fats and proteins can help moderate blood sugar levels.

-Reduce the amount of jelly you use, or choose a lower-sugar option.
+Reduce the amount of jelly you use, or choose a variety with no added sugar.
+Alternatively, try spreading fresh fruit slices like strawberries or raspberries instead.

 Add Cinnamon